dongjuns/dongjuns.github.io/_posts/2020-06-03-simpledet-tutorial.md

 Refer to Simpledet, there is simple and easy guidline to get dataset, but you must meet some problems on there.

 ### clipart dataset
-I think COCO dataset is so bigger to practice,
+I think COCO dataset is too much bigger to practice for beginner,
-so I recommend to use the clipart dataset, firstly.
+so I recommend to use the clipart dataset at the first.
 ```
 # enter simpledet main directory
 cd simpledet